sodadata/docs/soda-sql/getting-started/5_min_tutorial.md

 ## Go further

 * [Post your feedback](https://github.com/sodadata/soda-sql/discussions) about this tutorial!
+* Consult [Configure Soda SQL]({% link soda-sql/getting-started/configure.md %}) for details on setting up a non-PostgreSQL version of Soda SQL.
 * Learn more about [How Soda SQL works]({% link soda-sql/documentation/concepts.md %}).
 * Learn more about the [scan YAML file]({% link soda-sql/documentation/scan.md %}) and how to [run scans]({% link soda-sql/documentation/scan.md %}#run-a-scan).
 * Learn more about configuring [tests]({% link soda-sql/documentation/tests.md %}) and [metrics]({% link soda-sql/documentation/sql_metrics.md %}).